ChaseHaddix/ChaseHaddix.github.io/_pages/about.md

 ---

 Welcome to my page!
 Here, I aim to do three things:
-1. **Educate on all things neuroscience and engineering**
+1. **Educate on all things space, engineering, and neuroscience**
 2. **Tell a little about myself**
 3. **Showcase my research projects and work experiences**

 Use the tabs at the top to navigate to the different pages.
-Please don't hesitate to reach out!
-My social media can be found on the left.
+Please don't hesitate to reach out using the links on the left.

 Enjoy!